yitzikc/mre-alarm-timer/README.md

 ### Hosting in the Cloud

 This MRE is built using Node.JS 14.
 Check out [DEPLOYING.md](https://github.com/Microsoft/mixed-reality-extension-sdk/blob/master/DEPLOYING.md) in the SDK repo for more suggestions.

+In particular, deployment to a Heroku Dyno is well supported.
+To deploy there, set-up your project to use Node-JS and set the environment variable BASE_URL to be your Heroku https URL.
+Use the corresponding _wss://_ URL to access the MRE in the world.
+Everything else should be handled automatically by Heroku.